clemenscodes/nx-plugins/packages/nx-cmake/README.md

 #### Windows

-NOTE: Windows support is experimental.
-It is necessary to install a MinGW-w64-ucrt-posix toolchain.
+NOTE: It is necessary to install a MinGW-w64-ucrt-posix toolchain.

 The latest version can be downloaded from [winlibs](https://winlibs.com).